 Two kilometers off the shore of San Francisco, in the middle of the bay lies “The Rock” aka Alcatraz.
 Most famously known as the federal penitentiary that held notorious criminals like Al Capone, Robert Franklin Stroud (the Birdman of Alcatraz), and George “Machine Gun” Kelly, Alcatraz held prisoners who refused to cooperate or caused trouble at other prisons – a prison for prisoners essentially.

-The island also served as a lighthouse, military fortification and military prison before it was occupied by aboriginal activists.
-Today the island is a National Historic Landmark and museum.
 Each year, more than 1.3 million people make the trek out to Alcatraz for a look into the former prison.
 Tours of the island start from Pier 33, where a boat takes you to the island.
 The boat crossing offers great views of the city skyline.

 Once on the island, you can pick up an audio guide which takes you through the cell block and comes included with your ticket to the island.
 I would highly recommend you listen through it all.

 The commentators are former officers and prisoners offering their first hand perspectives and recollections which really enhances the experience.
 The sound effects that run throughout the tour make you really feel like you’re right there in the action.

 Adelina’s note: While I didn’t go to Alcatraz on this particular visit to San Francisco, I had visited in 2010 and was completely blown away by the quality of the tour.
 This tour was definitely one of the best audio tours I’ve been on in all my travels so make sure you do it.